 Standing: Amanda Lynn, Geri Tilton, Sue McDaniels, Monica Felsmann, Paula Mulvihill, Christine Schrank.

-Sitting: Ann Dupree, Trudy Felsmann, Beverly Davis Binaco, Raquel Falotico.
+Sitting: Ann Dupree, Trudy Felsmann, Beverly Davis, Ruth Binaco, Raquel Falotico.

 The Fair Haven Volunteer Fire